antmarakis/thinkspace/_posts/2021-10-22-documenting_large_corpora.md

 Finally, to increase transparency, the authors propose that data excluded via filtering should also be available for completion and to allow for further analysis.

 ---
 Jesse Dodge, Maarten Sap, Ana Marasović, William Agnew, Gabriel Ilharco, Dirk Groeneveld, Margaret Mitchell, and Matt Gardner.
 2021.
-[Documenting Large Webtext Corpora: A Case Study on the Colossal Clean Crawled Corpus](https://arxiv.org/abs/2104.08758).
+[Documenting Large Webtext Corpora: A Case Study on the Colossal Clean Crawled Corpus](https://arxiv.org/abs/2104.08758), EMNLP 2021.